aburrell/ocbpy/docs/citing.rst

 and the Hp30 or Kp.
 If you use this model please cite both it and and your Hp30 or Kp data source when publishing your work.

-* Troyer, et al. (2025) A Probabalistick Kp and Hp Driven Auroral Boundary Model Using 28 Years of DMSP Data, JGR Space Physics, 130, e2024JA033497, doi:10.1029/2024JA033497
+* Troyer, et al. (2025) A Probabalistic Kp and Hp Driven Auroral Boundary Model Using 28 Years of DMSP Data, JGR Space Physics, 130, e2024JA033497, doi:10.1029/2024JA033497